ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   have a pytorch and TF codebase for easy finetuning
 -   writeup the whole process

+### Context len research

+-   diminishing returns for increasing model size and context length
+-   context len can decrease ppl values by itself
+-   ctrl also sees small difference when using smaller context lengths

 ## ToDo

--   read through papers
-    -   update md files
+-   redo wikitext103 tokenization again
+-   train (pre and finetune) on wikitext, pg19, and writingprompts
-    -   gather notes
+    -   train tokenizer
+    -   pretrain on wikitext2/103, writingprompts, and pg-19
-    -   see if gpt2-xl finetuning experiments are similar to papers
+        -   prelim writingprompt experiments are good
-    -   take a look at memory saving techniques in the reformer
+-   create and validate new lms
+-   get framework ready for quickly running large scale experiments then reapply for tfrc
+    -   openwebtext
+    -   train tokenizer on openwebtext
 -   evaluation experiments
+    -   redo wikitext2 and imdb experiments
+        -   use word level
+        -   run multiple times with different random seeds
+        -   evaluate lms on the actual test set
+-   retrain gpt2 or similar first to prove that code works
 -   training experiments
 -   new lm experiments

--   evaluate lms on the actual test set
--   use invertible detokenizers like in gpt2 to get ppl calculations

 ## New LMs

+-   gpt2 on
+    -   pg-19
+        -   for large datasets, train for n iterations/batches instead of epochs
+    -   wikitext103
+    -   imdb
+    -   writingprompts
+    -   cnn/dailymail
+-   new lms

+    -   albert-style
+    -   electra-style
+    -   no layernorm
+        -   fixup init has been used before
+        -   try in-place layer norm?
+    -   distilled
+        -   ?
+    -   unlikelihood
+    -   double descent
+    -   bert-style, but on webtext

+-   ideas

     -   does finetuning give better results than grover, ctrl, etc
+        -   finetune on news article datasets
     -   multiple datasets/control codes
+        -   is finetuning lm to work with control codes enough? or should it be pretrained with control codes too?
+        -   finetune on multiple datasets with control codes if individual dataset is too small
         -   use control codes to train on a range of small (?) datasets
-    -   is finetuning lm to work with control codes enough? or should it be pretrained with control codes too?
+            -   wikitext2
+            -   imdb
+        -   eval control code lm on only one dataset
+            -   is it worse?
+    -   just to prove that larger context lens make results uncomparable
+        -   train gpt2-xl on a larger context len
+        -   tf-xl is trained on a larger context len and isn't comparable
     -   long-form generation with sliding windows

         -   Try leaking data to the lm by training on contigous sequences (move the start position of input sequence 1 step up
             -   would this even work or make a difference?
         -   can tf-xl be replaced with gpt2 and sliding windows
+        -   eval tf-xl on smaller context lengths
+            -   _is its extended context the reason for low ppl?_

     -   pplm

         -   generalize pplm
             -   more attribute models for normal generation use
             -   use a nn for the attribute model
                 -   train to predict topics
                 -   should make pplm edit text to make it more like chosen topic

+    -   get sota with large context lengths?
--   albert style gpt2
+        -   headshot?
+    -   according to this (https://github.com/NVIDIA/Megatron-LM) moving the layernorm is why gpt2 can scale
--   distillation
+        -   why?
--   train a transformer without layernorm
--   adapt ELECTRA to auto-regressive language modelling

 ## Training